Monday, 30 March 2015

 Serve hot on a bed of piping hot steamed rice!!

-Tuesday 10 March 2015
+Tuesday, 10 March 2015

 EGG FRIED RICE WITH SWEET N SOUR PANEER

-In such a love-hate scenario, I prefer frying the rice with whatever available spices and colourful vegetables or meat n eggs at home.
-This the only way I can feed some rice to them.
-If with it we can serve an Oriental inspired side, nothing as comforting as this....a complete meal...health and taste loaded....
+In such a love-hate scenario, I prefer frying the rice with the available spices and colourful vegetables or meat and eggs at home.
+This the only way I can feed rice to them.
+If with it we can serve an Oriental inspired side, nothing is as comforting....a complete meal...health and taste loaded....
 Today I prepared this EGG FRIED RICE WITH SWEET N SOUR PANEER to pack their lunch boxes.

-INGREDIENTS :[for the egg fried rice]
+INGREDIENTS :[for the Egg Fried Rice]

 Rice : 1coffee cup

-Egg : 4
+Egg : 3

 Minced Garlic : 1tsp